Capstone-Projects-2023-Spring/project-optimap/documentation/docs/api-specification/design-api-intro.md

 **Methods:**
 - `render(): void`
     - Purpose: Renders the RouteInput component.
-    - Pre-condition: None
+    - Pre-condition: None.
-    - Parameters: None
+    - Parameters: None.
-    - Return value: None
+    - Return value: None.
+    - Exception Thrown: None.
 - `handleAddLocation(): void`
     - Purpose: Adds a new location to the list.
     - Pre-condition: The user must have entered a new location.
-    - Parameters: None
+    - Parameters: None.
-    - Return value: None
+    - Return value: None.
+    - Exception Thrown: None.
 - `handleRemoveLocation(): void`
     - Purpose: Removes a location from the list.
     - Pre-condition: The user must have selected a location to remove.
-    - Parameters: None
+    - Parameters: None.
-    - Return value: None
+    - Return value: None.
+    - Exception Thrown: None.
 - `handleTimeChange(): void`
     - Purpose: Handles changes to the time expected to spend at a location.
     - Pre-condition: The user must have changed the time expected to spend at a location.
-    - Parameters: None
+    - Parameters: None.
-    - Return value: None
+    - Return value: None.
+    - Exception Thrown: None.

 ### Class: NotificationPopup